Ordinary Men: A Book Retelling Series You Need to Read

 What happens when normal, everyday people are put into extraordinary circumstances?
 Not soldiers.
 Not fanatics.
 Just regular middle-aged guys from Hamburg with families and day jobs.

-Christopher Browning's disturbing study of how Reserve Police Battalion 101 became Holocaust killers.
+A retelling of Christopher Browning's disturbing study of how regular people became Holocaust killers.

 What happens when normal, everyday people are put into extraordinary circumstances?
 Not soldiers.
 Not fanatics.
 Just regular middle-aged guys from Hamburg with families and day jobs.